Risk-seeking: Neuropsychological paradigm

 The neuropsychological paradigm looks at why people make the decisions they do, as well as the neuropsychological processes that contribute to the decisions people make.
 This view looks less at impulsivity, puts more emphasis on cognitive dynamics and assumes people take risks because they have assessed the future outcomes.

-Men vs. women seeking risks
+Gender differences

-Demographic differences also play a role in risk-seeking between individuals.
-Through an analysis done by scientists, they demonstrated that men typically seek risks more than women.
-There are biological differences in men and women that may lead to the drive to seek risks.
-For example, testosterone plays a large role in risk-seeking in people and women have significantly lower levels of this hormone.
-This hormone has behavioural effects on aggression, mood and sexual function, all of which can lead to risk-seeking decision making.
+It has been demonstrated that men typically seek risks more than women.
+There are biological differences between men and women that may lead to the drive to seek risks.
+For example, women have significantly lower levels of testosterone, which plays a large role in risk-seeking.
+This hormone has behavioral effects on aggression, mood and sexual function, all of which can lead to risk-seeking decision making.
 In their study, they also found that testosterone in excess leads to increased sexual enjoyment, and therefore more of an incentive to engage in risky unprotected sex.